- How is retinoblastoma treated?

 Because the chemo is put directly into the artery feeding the eye, doctors can use much smaller doses of chemo drugs (less than 10% of the doses used for systemic chemo).
 Therefore, there are fewer side effects from the chemo.

-Early results with this technique in eyes with advanced tumors have been promising, with good tumor control and few side effects in most cases.
+Early results with this technique in eyes with advanced tumors have been promising, generally with good tumor control and few side effects.
 In most cases it has allowed doctors to save an eye that otherwise would have needed to be removed.

 Uses of chemotherapy